nrenga/symplectic-arxiv18a/README.md

 **Scripts**:

-*log_cliff_ops_642.m*: Execute this script to reproduce results published in Appendix II of the arXiv paper.
+*logical_cliff_ops_642.m*: Execute this script to reproduce results published in Appendix II of the arXiv paper.

-*log_cliff_ops.m*: Generic script that can be easily modified to get logical Clifford operators for any stabilizer code.
+*logical_cliff_ops.m*: Generic script that can be easily modified to get logical Clifford operators for any stabilizer code.
 This script also gives a circuit for each obtained symplectic solution.

 **Functions**: